Login

 Helpful Report

 What are three words that describe the activities in this kit?
-Exciting, Engaging and wanting more
+Informative, engaging and interesting

 How effective was the resource in fostering critical thinking about food waste issues?